-The changes introduced by Amendment VC110 are mandatory to the consideration of a development.
-The proposal meets the mandatory height requirement of 11 metre or 3 storeys as the proposal is limited to double storey and a height of 7 metres.
-In terms of the Garden Area, 46% garden area is provided which would exceed the requirement of 35%.
+Amendment VC110 (gazetted March 2017) introduced a mandatory garden area requirement and height requirement applicable to the zone.
+The proposal meets the mandatory height requirement of no more than 11 metres or 3 storeys as the proposal is limited to double storey and a maximum building height of 7 metres.
+In terms of the Garden Area, 46% garden area is provided which exceeds the requirement of 35%.